On suspensions, and conjugacy of hyperbolic automorphisms (and of a few more)

 Orbits problems are not necessarily easier, especially if the group acting is large and complicated.
 In \cite{BMV}, for instance, Bogopolski, Martino and Ventura propose a subgroup of $GL(4,\mathbb{Z})$ whose orbit problem on $\mathbb{Z}^4$ is undecidable.

-In the first part of this paper we prove that, if $F$ is finitely generated and $F\sd \langle t \rangle$ hyperbolic, then $\Out(F\sd \langle t \rangle)$ contains a finite index abelian subgroup, whose action on $H_1(F\sd \langle t \rangle)$ is generated by transvections.
+In this paper we prove that, if $F$ is finitely generated and $F\sd \langle t \rangle$ hyperbolic, then $\Out(F\sd \langle t \rangle)$ contains a finite index abelian subgroup, whose action on $H_1(F\sd \langle t \rangle)$ is generated by transvections.
 This allows us to prove that the specific orbit problem above is solvable in that case, by reducing it to a system of linear Diophantine equations, read in $H_1(F\sd \langle t \rangle)$.
 This is explained in \ref{sec;orbit_Mod}.

 These are thus the key steps to produce what we see as a picturesque way of solving the conjugacy problem for automorphisms of finitely presented groups with hyperbolic suspension (Theorem \ref{thm;decide_fop_iso_for_hyp}).